baszy/baszy.github.io/content/_index.md

 layout: "static"
 ---

-Hello, I'm Basile Stathopulos.
-I'm a computer enthusiast.
-Computer graphics is my passion, but I am also currently interested in operating systems, programming languages, and analog hardware.

-Most of my software projects are for learning purposes.
-Some of them can be found on [my Github](github.com/baszy).
-Please check them out-- I hope you find them cool or useful.
+Hi, my name is Basile.
+This is a blog and archive for my software, generally concerning computer graphics, operating systems, programming languages, and (hobbyist-grade) electronics.